alphazwest/sleep_sort/README.md

 Now that's a sorting algorithm that makes me feel rested and relaxed!

-**disclaimer**: The models, methods, and general approach seen here are overly verbose for the sake of clarity.
+**disclaimer**: The models, methods, and general approach seen here are overly complex for the sake of clarity.